tommyvange/bentopdf/README.md

 ## Special Thanks

-BentoPDF wouldn’t be possible without the amazing open-source tools and libraries that power it.
-We’d like to extend our heartfelt thanks to the creators and maintainers of:
+BentoPDF wouldn't be possible without the amazing open-source tools and libraries that power it.
+We'd like to extend our heartfelt thanks to the creators and maintainers of:

 - **[PDFLib.js](https://pdf-lib.js.org/)** – For enabling powerful client-side PDF manipulation.
 - **[PDF.js](https://mozilla.github.io/pdf.js/)** – For the robust PDF rendering engine in the browser.